cihga39871/Atria/README.md

 # Atria
 ![](https://img.shields.io/github/downloads/cihga39871/Atria/total)

 Atria is designed to trim adapters and low-quality bases of next-generation sequencing data.
 It infers the insert DNA precisely by integrating both adapter information and reverse-complementary properties of pair-end reads within a delicate decision tree.
+It can also remove duplicated sequences due to PCR amplification.

 If you use Atria, please cite the paper:
 > Jiacheng Chuan, Aiguo Zhou, Lawrence Richard Hale, Miao He, Xiang Li, Atria: an ultra-fast and accurate trimmer for adapter and quality trimming, Gigabyte, 1, 2021  https://doi.org/10.46471/gigabyte.31